Thursday, September 27, 2007

 Our second sight on Day One was the anu, or rock platform, of Ahu Vinapu.
 This forlorn platform sits at the end of the airport runway in the midst of a sheep paddock.
 It was here we sighted our first toppled moai.
 Access to the site is unrestricted enabling us to wander among the fallen icons as leisure.
 You could see that each statue was carved from a dull grey stone.
 I also discovered that each moai had once been capped with a separate red stone 'topknot' stone.

-My first full day on the island was probably the most memorable.
+My final day on the island was the most memorable.
 On this second day, we visited several of the island's most photographed locations.
 First up was Ahu Akahanga.
 Here a long row of moai lie toppled along the length of their raised stone platform.
 Again, access was unrestricted enabling close examination of these amazing statues.
-Archeologists speculate that these stone men represented ancestors.
+Archaeologists speculate that these stone men represented ancestors.
 Each stood with its back to the ocean, silencing watching over a neighbouring village.

 Nobody knows why the islanders began carving moai.
 Likewise, nobody knows why they stopped and why every statue was later toppled from its platform.
 Their presence remains one of the most enduring mysteries of Easter Island.

-Our final stop for the day was the highlight of my entire time on the island.
+Our next stop was the highlight of my entire time on the island.
 Rano Raraku is the volcanic quarry from which every moai was carved.
-It sits on the side of an imposing cliff face, affording views of Ahu Tongariki nestled on a distant shore.
+It's nestled in an imposing cliff face, affording views of Ahu Tongariki standing alone on a distant shore.
 Remarkably, an enormous 21-metre moai remained partially carved in the quarry.
-We climbed its length marveling at its size.
+We climbed its length marvelling at its size.

 Close by are a series of completed moai sitting upright, half buried in the earth.
 Apparently, as each statue was completed it was moved to a custom dug pit for temporary storage.
 The Islander moved the moai to its final location at a later date.
 A group of these 'stored' moai remains in place today.